urbit/docs/docs/talk/architecture.md

   ==                                                    ::
 ```

-Stories are the primary driver behind the broker.
+Stories are the primary driver behind Hall.
 They are the structures that are used to power circles, which we can now say are named stories hosted on ships.

 With the configuration described above in mind, we can try and imagine the things we can do with stories.
 Knowing that we can subscribe them to any number of sources, they can function as central hubs for our messaging, aggregate specific kinds of data feeds, or simply accept whatever messages get sent to it like a regular old chatroom.

 ### General use

-Upon initial startup, the broker creates a default story, a mailbox named `porch`.
-(This name is different for stars and galaxies.)
+Upon initial startup, Hall creates a default story, a mailbox named `porch`.
+(This name is different for stars and galaxies: `floor` and `court` respectively.)
 This mailbox is the primary target for anyone and anything that wants to reach its owner.
-Applications can use it to send notifications and other information to the user (the broker itself does this as well), and users can use it to direct-message others.
+Applications can use it to send notifications and other information to the user (Hall itself does this as well), and users can use it to direct-message others.

-Talk reader applications are encouraged to use the default mailbox as the primary messaging hub.
+Applications that use Hall are encouraged to use the default mailbox as the primary messaging hub.
 This way, users can easily switch between different applications without "losing" their subscriptions, message backlog, etc.

-As an example, the "official" talk reader operates like this, serving as an interface for reading from and managing the user's mailbox.
+As an example, Talk operates like this, serving as an interface for reading from and managing the user's mailbox.
 Local stories are subscribed to through the `porch`, which ends up containing all messages the user receives.

+### Federation

+Some places, like `urbit-meta`, will want to be easily accessible to everyone on the network, and actually support the load that comes with that.
+Both these desired can be met through federation.

+In federation, stories and any changes to them trickle down from ~zod, to other galaxies, to their stars.
+Only changes to messages and presence can also move upstream, from stars, to galaxies, to ~zod (and then back down again).
+This way, all planets and comets will be able to subscribe to `/urbit-meta` and get all updates on the story, regardless of where on the network they originated.

 ## Interfaces for applications

-Applications can interact with the broker in two complementary ways: they can tell it what actions to perform, and they can subscribe to its state changes.
+Applications can interact with Hall in two complementary ways: they can tell it what actions to perform, and they can subscribe to its state changes.

 ### Interactions

-The broker can be commanded by poking it with `action`s.
+Hall can be commanded by poking it with `action`s.

 ```
 ++  action                                              :>  user action
   $%  ::  circle configuration                          ::
       {$create nom/knot des/cord sec/security}          :<  create circle
-      {$delete nom/knot ano/(unit cord)}                :<  delete + announce
+      {$delete nom/knot why/(unit cord)}                :<  delete + announce
       {$depict nom/knot des/cord}                       :<  change description
+      {$filter nom/knot fit/filter}                     :<  change message rules
       {$permit nom/knot inv/? sis/(set ship)}           :<  invite/banish
       {$source nom/knot sub/? src/(set partner)}        :<  un/sub to/from src
-      {$enlist nom/knot fed/? sis/(set ship)}           :<  dis/allow federation
-      {$burden circle}                                  :<  help federate
       ::  messaging                                     ::
       {$convey tos/(list thought)}                      :<  post exact
       {$phrase aud/(set partner) ses/(list speech)}     :<  post easy
       ::  personal metadata                             ::
+      {$notify nos/(set knot) pes/presence}             :<  our presence update
-      {$status cis/(set circle) sat/status}             :<  our status update
+      {$naming nos/(set knot) man/human}                :<  our name update
       ::  changing shared ui                            ::
       {$human sip/ship man/human}                       :<  new identity
       {$glyph gyf/char pas/(set partner) bin/?}         :<  un/bind a glyph
   ==                                                    ::
 ```

 The largest part of these actions concern themselves with managing local circles. `nom` is always the name used to identify the relevant story.
-To disambiguate between "add" and "delete" type actions (for permissions, subscriptions and federation), a loob `?` is used.
+To disambiguate between "add" and "delete" type actions (for permissions and subscriptions), a loob `?` is used.

 To send messages, two interfaces are available. `%convey` lets you specify all details of the messages, including its timestamp, serial, and fully assembled audience. `%phrase`, on the other hand, takes care of that for you, allowing you to specify just the target partners and message contents.

-`%status` is useful for setting your own presence and nickname in a circle, so others can see if you're active.
+`%notify` and `%naming` are useful for setting your own presence and nickname in a circle respectively, so others can see if you're active and what to call you by.

-> **Current implementation** implements a `%status` command that only works for local circles.

 "Shared UI" encompasses UI data that should be consistent across applications.
 For example, if the user sets a local nickname for an identity, they expect to see that nickname regardless of the application they're currently using.
 The same goes for glyph bindings, for easy audience targeting.

-Sometimes, in response to a user action, the broker will respond with a `reaction`.
+Sometimes, in response to a user action, Hall will respond with a `reaction`.

 ```
 ++  reaction                                            :>  user information